VijayKumarG717/Kodryx-Assignment1/README.md

   we can take test input and send to a test api.

 9Q)
-  Act as a helpful assistant: first give step-by-step instructions that solve my request.
-  Keep steps concise and practical.
+  Act as a helpful assistant: first give a one-sentence summary, then provide clear, numbered step-by-step instructions that solve my request.
+Keep steps concise and practical, include a short example when useful, and ask follow-up questions only if absolutely necessary.

 10)
   Llms answers or solutions might be wrong sometimes coz they might not understand the context or tasks we have given.